Key information

 2:2

-UK Lower Class Honours degree (2:2) or equivalent in History or a related subject in the Humanities or Social Sciences.
+UK Lower Class Honours degree (2:2) or equivalent in History or a related subject within the Humanities or Social Sciences.

 Applicants come from a diverse range of backgrounds and we accept a broad range of qualifications (including first degrees in subjects other than History).

-An interview and sample essay may be required if we would like more information upon which to base a decision.
+An interview may be required if we would like more information upon which to base a decision.
 Applicants unable to attend an interview, such as overseas students, will be interviewed by telephone.

 International & EU requirements